MatteoGabriele/create-npm-package/README.md

 ### Skip the npm name check

-The existance of the package name is checked automatically, but it's possible to skip this task
+The existance of the package name is checked automatically, but you can skip it!

 ```bash
 $ create-npm-package my-package --skip-check